Welcome to the Plant Breeding and Genetics Section in the School of Integrative Plant Science

 Cornell continues to build on its legacy of leading edge efforts to link genomics and breeding.
 One of only a few academic institutions training students in plant breeding today, our work is informed by global perspectives coupled with local action to address issues of sustainability and economic viability.

 Plant breeding is one of five undergraduate concentrations within the Plant Science major.
 Undergraduates who specialize in Plant Breeding and Genetics learn the application of genetics to improve cultivated plants in preparation for successful careers in research, industry, agricultural extension, government, and international programs.
-In addition to a plant breeding minor program, the department offers several undergraduate courses in plant breeding and genetics, tissue culture, and genetic diversity.
+In addition to a plant breeding minor program, the section offers several undergraduate courses in plant breeding and genetics, tissue culture, and genetic diversity.
 Learn More

 The Field of Plant Breeding at Cornell University offers M.S. and Ph.D. degrees in the areas of Plant Breeding and Plant Genetics.
 These advanced degrees provide the credentials that are generally required to direct or lead plant breeding research at private companies or public institutions.
 High levels of outside funding from industry, state and local grants, and foundations provide support for graduate assistantships.
 Alumni are leaders in agricultural programs in over 50 countries and succeed in careers in diverse academic, industrial, and government positions.
 Learn More